 Both nitrates and nitrites are found naturally in certain vegetables, like leafy greens, celery, and cabbage, but are also added to processed foods as a preservative.

 The presence of nitrites in urine most commonly means there’s a bacterial infection in your urinary tract.
 This is usually called a urinary tract infection (UTI).

-UTIs usually have other symptoms, such as:
+UTIs usually have symptoms you can notice, such as:

 - burning with urination

 - feeling the need to urinate often without passing much urine

 - increased urgency of urination

 Some people won’t experience symptoms of a UTI right away.
 If you’re pregnant, your doctor may want to test your urine for nitrites and other factors at several points in your prenatal care as a precautionary measure, even if you don’t have symptoms of a UTI.

 UTIs are common in pregnancy and are dangerous.
 They can lead to high blood pressure and premature delivery if left untreated.
 UTIs during pregnancy are also more likely to spread to the kidneys.